meepzh/CIS563-FluidSolver/README.md

     make test

 ### How To Use ###
 Press P to toggle pausing.
-Press Press R to randomly pick a particle to show its neighbors.
+Press Press N to randomly pick a particle to show its neighbors.
 Press E to export a VDB file of the graph to `export.vdb`.
+Press R to reseed the scene.

 All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
 The scene file, which contains dimensions and particle